Work With Us

 CONDITIONS OF EMPLOYMENT OFFER

-• The employee must complete a criminal background check.
+• Employee must complete and pass a criminal background check

-• Employees must comply with the flu and COVID-19 vaccination policy.
+• Employee must comply with the flu and COVID-19 vaccination policy

 BENEFITS OF WORKING FOR THE RAPE RECOVERY CENTER

-• Staff and team lead retreats focusing on self-care and professional and team development.
+• Staff and team lead retreats focusing on self-care, professional development, and team development

-• Retirement with employer match on 30-60 days of employment.
+• Retirement with employer match after 30 days of employment

-• Paid Family Leave (upon one year of employment).
+• Paid Family Leave (upon 1 year of employment)

-• Flexible Hybrid Work Week option (in-person/remote) after a 90-day probationary period based on individual and role evaluation and agency approval.
+• Flexible Hybrid Work Week option (in-person/remote) after 90-day probationary period based on individual and role evaluation.